 As a side note regarding the tool’s action menu, you have the same invert options as with the Camera tool, and what is more, they are connected (setting one, is setting both) as I mentioned earlier.

 Okay, that’s old stuff.
-However, on the same tab you can now choose some fixed configurations of lines.
-The most appealing are the Golden Ratio and the Fibonacci Spiral.
+However, on the same tab, you can now choose some fixed configurations of lines.
+The most appealing is the Golden Ratio and the Fibonacci Spiral.
 The Fibonacci Spiral brings two additional options, Clockwise and Mirrored.

 If the Fibonacci Spiral is a bit too complicated to work with but you like to ‘rule of thirds’, try the Golden Ratio type.
 Note that the Golden Ratio is a 3×3 grid, but not evenly spaced.

 Below, you see the main image of this post with the Fibonacci grid of Capture One Pro 8.3.
 For the occasion, I changed the color or the grid to make it more apparent, another great feature of this tool.

 Would you like to have Capture One to show the grid lines when shooting, set in Preferences > Crop tab > Grid > Show: When Grids and Guides On

 When using the Golden Ratio or Fibonacci Spiral, you can use any crop ratio.
 However, to line up the crop ratio with these grids, create a custom ratio of 21 x 34.

 Many bugs are fixed in this release without mention.
 This one I came across accidentally and I like to share it because I like it much.
 The auto-adjust option of the Levels tool always move the black and white point markers with at least one point to 1 and 254 respectively, despite a cropping histogram.
 This has been fixed and they stay at the 0 and 255 standard positions after Auto Adjust when no adjustments are needed.

 Each Capture One 8 point update (8.1, 8.2) got its additions over the original 8.0 release.
 I reviewed each of them and you can find them all here.